antoniocarlosortiz/personal-documentation/encountered-bugs and notes.md

 * SQLAlchemy ```Timeout Error```: Some part of the code is creating too many sessions at the same time.
 Find and fix it.

-* When adding new folders or files, make sure to reinstall the app in the virtual env or else the flask environment will have a difficult time looking for folders and files
+* When adding new folders or files, make sure to reinstall the app in the virtual env or else the flask environment will have a difficult time looking for folders and files.

+* Once Debug is false, Django will no longer handle static and media files.
+The production web server should take care of that (NGINX or Gunicorn)

 ####CRESCENT MOON INNOVATIONS INTERNATIONAL DJANGO E-COMMERCE SITE